Baths of Diocletian: Present day

-A part was for many years, starting in the 1870s, the studio of the sculptor Moses Jacob Ezekiel.
-The octagonal hall served as a planetarium from 1928 until the 1980s.
+A part was, for many years, starting in the 1870s, the studio of the sculptor Moses Jacob Ezekiel.
+The "Octagonal hall" served as the planetarium of Rome from 1928 until 1983.

 The museum is located in what is known as "Michelangelo's Cloister" and other buildings that were part of the Carthusian monastery as well as several halls south of the eastern palestra.
 The former main entrance hall of the museum connects the 16th-century outer garden around a large Krater used as a fountain with the cloister.
 The Epigraphic Museum is located in modern premises.
 The prehistoric exhibits are on the first floor of the cloister colonnade.
 The cloister itself exhibits numerous pieces of statuary.

 Other remains of the baths are visible several streets away.

 The church of San Bernardo alle Terme uses one of only two circular buildings in the rectangular enclosure of the baths, flanking its southwestern wall.
 Between these two structures, a large exedra used to exist as part of the same wall.
 This is now occupied by Piazza della Repubblica.